kpiris/bcbbr/README.md

   * Vault to backup (or to restore to) unlocked (and BW_SESSION environment variable properly set).

-  * gpg correctly configured with a keypair already created, and environment variable MYPGPKEY set to it's KEY-ID.
+  * gnupg correctly configured with a keypair already created, and environment variable MYPGPKEY set to it's KEY-ID.